Struggling with getting your children to do chores without nagging or complaining? Learn what to do when your kids refuse to do chores.

 Focus on team effort.

 It’s clean up time at your house.
-You’re telling your toddler to put the cars away and your seven-year-old to clean up his puzzle.
-All while sitting on the couch swiping through your phone.
+You’re telling your toddler to put the cars away and your seven-year-old to clean up his puzzle, all while not pitching in yourself.

 Except this division of labor leaves out a key component in family life: team effort.

 See whether you’re framing chores as something only they must do.
-You cook, clean, drive and otherwise do the majority of housework for the family, but kids are more receptive to doing chores if they see it as a team effort.
+You cook, clean, drive and otherwise do the majority of the housework, but kids are more receptive to doing chores if they see it as a team effort.

 And make it fun!
 You don’t need to make chore time a downer.
 Play a “clean up time” song.
 Make it a game to see how many surfaces they can find to wipe.
 Dance while you hang and fold laundry.
 Chores don’t always have to be a drag.